 - Voicemail to email

-All plans through Phone.com offer a 30-day free trial to help customers determine if the plan they chose is right for their small business.
-Use this coupon code to get 20% off your first 6 months of service: 20off6 (ends September 30, 2017).
+All plans through Phone.com have a 30-day money back guarantee.
+This feature will help you determine if the plan you chose is right for your small business.
+Get 15% off your first six months of service through this link.

 5. Freedom Voice